Credit Card Processing

 Other Third Parties

 In limited applications departments may use other third parties to assist with accepting credit cards for the sale of services and products.
 For example, a third party may host an e-commerce web site for the department or provide support for a special-purpose application like a point-of-sale system.
+The Division of Financial Services maintains a list of service providers.
 The department that contracts with the third party must manage the relationship with the third party to ensure that Kansas State University’s data is properly protected.
 This includes the following:

 - Before entering into a contract with a third party to process, store, or transmit credit card information on behalf of Kansas State University, the third party must be approved by the Division of Financial Services and their PCI DSS compliance reviewed by the Office of Information Security and Compliance in IT Services.